 - You have problems with your feet, or

-The OLS divides your attention between balancing on one foot and counting out loud.
-Accuracy of the test depends on it being given for at least 30 seconds.
-While many impaired subjects are able to stand on one leg for up to 25 seconds, few can do so for 30 seconds.4
+The OLS divides your attention between balancing on one foot and counting aloud.
+The accuracy of the test depends on it being given for at least 30 seconds.
+While many impaired people can stand on one leg for up to 25 seconds, few can do so for 30 seconds.

-The officer is looking for four specific signs of intoxication during the OLS:
+The officer is looking for four specific “clues” of intoxication during the One Leg Stand test:

 - You sway while balancing,